notAmine/dsa2/source/models/repo/TorchEASE/README.md

 ```

-This code is currently SOTA on the Million Song challenge on Papers With Code.
+This code is on the Million Song challenge on Papers With Code.
 It utilizes a simple closed-form solution for a recommendation problem.
 This PyTorch implementation is much faster than the original Numpy version.